top of page

 basics 3klanken inv.png

-The number of chords to be learned varies according to the learning speed.
-But as soon as one is familiar with a number of chords and the and their symbols, small experiments can be performed in a playful way and with limitless possibilities.
-For example, chords can be alternated while crossing the hands, and various parameters such as dynamics can be used in creating short improvisations.
+The number of chords to be learned varies according to one's learning speed.
+But as soon as one is familiar with a number of chords and their symbols, small experiments can be performed in a playful way with limitless possibilities.
+For example, chords can be alternated while crossing the hands, and various parameters such as dynamics can be used to create short improvisations.

-The improvisations can be performed within or out of the context of the 18th- or 19th-century music, it's just exploring the chords in a personal way, so it could be a contemporary approach as well.
+The improvisations can be performed within or out of the context of 18th- or 19th-century music; it's mainly about exploring the chords in a personal way, so one could also use a more contemporary approach.

 bottom of page